kimwalisch/primecount/doc/Hard-Special-Leaves.md

-Hence, by using O(log z / log log x) levels of counters we improve the balancing of sieve and count operations and reduce the runtime complexity of the hard special leaf algorithm by a factor of O(log log x) to O(z log z / log log x) operations. primecount also uses [batch counting](#alternative-counting-method) which further reduces the number of count operations by a small amount, however so far I have not yet been able to figure out by how much.
+Hence, by using O(log z / log log x) levels of counters we improve the balancing of sieve and count operations and reduce the runtime complexity of the hard special leaf algorithm by a factor of O(log log x) to O(z log z / log log x) operations.
+In the original Deléglise-Rivat paper [[2]](#References) the number of hard special leaves is indicated as O(PrimePi(x^(1/4)) * y), which is significantly smaller than in Tomás Oliveira's version of the algorithm [[4]](#References).
+This lower number of hard special leaves makes it possible to use even fewer counter levels and further improve the runtime complexity of the algorithm.
+However, in primecount the number of hard special leaves is more in line with Tomás Oliveira e Silva's paper, which makes sense considering that primecount's implementation of the Deléglise-Rivat algorithm is based on Tomás Oliveira e Silva's paper. primecount also uses [batch counting](#alternative-counting-method) which further reduces the number of count operations by a small amount, but so far I have not yet been able to figure out by how much.

 Please note that for practical purposes, there is no need to use multiple levels of counters, [my benchmarks](#multiple-levels-of-counters) indicate that using a single counter array provides the best performance up to at least 10^28.

 ## References